 It’s a bit late for it now, but a great strategy is to set aside a small amount every month throughout the year for Christmas gifts.
 Save $50 a month for $600 by Christmas or $100 a month for a total of $1,200.

 Find areas to cut back on monthly spending to help you free up holiday shopping funds.
-Saving all year helps you minimize stress and gives you time to comparison-shop and wait for the best sales instead of overspending on last-minute gifts.
+Saving all year helps you minimize stress and gives you time to comparison shop and wait for the best sales instead of overspending on last-minute gifts.

 Aside from saving gradually year-round, here are some of the best holiday savings tips to help you get the most for your money.

-Ways to avoid overspending on Christmas gifts
+Here’s how you can avoid overspending on Christmas gifts.

 Being thoughtful and strategic helps you avoid overspending on Christmas gifts.
 One easy tactic for saving money is to reduce the number of people you buy gifts for.